opencog/learn/README.md

 combinatoric explosions and sparse data "at the next level".
-Thus, for example, N-grams/skip-grams are famously high dimensional (e.g. for a vocabulary of V = 10K words, there are then (10K)^3 = trillion possible 3-grams) By the graphical agglomeration proceedure given above, this can be reduce to P=100 different "parts of speech" (grammatical classes: nouns, adjectives, verbs, transitive verbs, etc.) with graphical structure: the encoded graph is much much smaller.
+Thus, for example, N-grams/skip-grams are famously high dimensional (e.g. for a vocabulary of V = 10K words, there are then (10K)^3 = trillion possible 3-grams) By the graphical agglomeration procedure given above, this can be reduce to P=100 different "parts of speech" (grammatical classes: nouns, adjectives, verbs, transitive verbs, etc.) with graphical structure: the encoded graph is much much smaller.